Aquatic grooming, and Facial fold forcing

 After the bath or shower

-For a few minutes after you exit the water, your skin is particularly easy to groom.
+For a few minutes after you get out of the water, your skin becomes particularly easy to groom.

-This effect decreases steadily as time passes, but it may still be present after twenty minutes.
+This effect decreases steadily as time passes, but it can still be present after twenty minutes.

 You're usually quite busy during this time period; drying, combing, dressing, ...

-The few minutes you devote to grooming will be well worth your trouble.
+The few minutes you can dedicate to grooming will be well worth your trouble.

 Bathing frequency

-If you're doing serious grooming, your skin will benefit from multiple immersions a day.
+If you are serious about your grooming routine, your skin will benefit from multiple daily immersions.